michaelahern/mb-service/README.md

 # Matterbridge Service Command

-A service management command-line utility for [Matterbridge](https://github.com/Luligu/matterbridge/), inspired by the [Homebridge Service Command](https://github.com/homebridge/homebridge-config-ui-x/wiki/Homebridge-Service-Command).
+A service management command-line utility for [Matterbridge](https://github.com/Luligu/matterbridge/), inspired by the [Homebridge Service Command](https://github.com/homebridge/homebridge-config-ui-x/wiki/Homebridge-Service-Command) `hb-service`.

-This is currently under development and only supports MacOS at the moment.
+_This is currently experimental and only supports macOS with a default configuration at the moment!_

 ```
+% npm -g install matterbridge
 % git clone https://github.com/michaelahern/mb-service.git
 % cd mb-service
 % npm install